 Visit The Picturesque Town Of Arrowtown

 Just a 15-minute drive from Queenstown you'll find one of the prettiest places in New Zealand—Arrowtown.
-Sitting in the Arrow Basin, the gold rush village is nestled below the peaks that surround the Arrow River.
+Sitting in the Arrow Basin, this gold rush village is nestled below the peaks that surround the Arrow River.
 Explore the historic main street and marvel at the heritage buildings, many of which still have their original facades.
 What's more, those who are keen on a little activity can jump on a bike, or even an e-bike, and explore the surrounding trails.

 Enjoy Queenstown's City Centre

 There’s plenty to do in the city centre, from grabbing breakfast at local favourite, Vudu Cafe and Larder to wandering into shops along the main street.
 Don’t miss SLOW, a concept store on Beach Street, which stocks plenty of Scandinavian, American and Canadian clothing brands, coffee table books and homewares.
-They also have a cabinet full of vegan and wholefoods and coffee.
+They also have a cabinet full of vegan, whole foods and coffee.

 Take Things High And Go Ziplining